microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 3. New-AzRoleAssignment -ApplicationID \$appID -ResourceGroupName
     \'PowerShellRG-\<YOURALIAS\>\' -RoleDefinitionName \'Owner\'

-## Exercise - Log into Azure as Service Principal
+## Exercise - Login to Azure as Service Principal

-Log into Azure via PowerShell
+### Login to Azure via PowerShell

-From a PowerShell console window, log into Azure using [one of the following]{.underline}, as appropriate:
+From a PowerShell console window, login to Azure using [one of the following]{.underline}, as appropriate:

 Azure Commercial: